lmyslinski/chat-classifier/README.md

 Create the webhook handler in the Livechat developer dashboard, get the webhook secret and put it into `WH_SECRET`

+# Design log

+- My initial thought was to classify each chat with a confidence rate - if it's too low initially, we re-classify as we get more messages coming in.
+This won't work since we have `general`, so it will always fit as a fallback.

 # Issue log

 - Couldn't sign up with a priv account via SSO (email worked)